liuminxuan/keras-data-augmentation-res/README_EN.md

 # A Research Of Training Data Augmentation For Deep Learning

-### This is the source code of my graduation thesis.

 ## About the code

 - **generate_images.py**: It can generate 100 pieces of picture from one picture with doing some basic shift on it.